≪ Go to our review of Sound Monitors

 Our Analysis and Hands-on Test Results

 Vtech began in Hong Kong in 1976, and currently operates in 10 different regions around the world.
 Their North American operation is one of the top 3 companies in cordless phone products.
 VTech's mission is creating budget friendly, innovative, quality consumer electronic products including baby monitors and cordless phones.

-The comparison chart shown below includes the overall scores for each monitor tested in this review.
-The Vtech DM222 (in blue) did not rank high enough for award consideration.
+Down below is a chart that compares the total scores for each monitor included in our review.
+The Vtech DM222 (in blue) did not rank high enough overall for award consideration.

 The information in the sections below provide details on how the DM222 performed during testing.
-Metric results were used to determine the overall score with an emphasis on sound clarity and ease of use.
+The outcomes influenced the overall score emphasizing the sound clarity and ease of use metrics.

 The DM222 earned a 10 of 10 for sound clarity tying with the Vtech DM221 its less expensive brother.
 The Vtech product in this review stole the show when it came to sound clarity with 2 of 3 models earning perfect 10s.